-We have completed studies of nine generation interconnection requests for the Zone 2 area in the last five years.
-Even though six of these requests are out of the MISO queue, they have helped us build a base of knowledge similar to what we have in other zones relating to likely generation interconnection impacts.
+We have completed studies of seven generation interconnection requests for the Zone 2 area in the last five years.
+Even though five of these requests are out of the MISO queue, they have helped us build a base of knowledge similar to what we have in other zones related to likely generation interconnection impacts.

 In Zone 3, generation has been proposed in various locations, but over half have been in the southern-most counties in Zone 3.
 Generation could be beneficial in a few areas depending on the capacity of such generation and the exact location.

-Even with the on-going reinforcement plans for Dane County, smaller-scale generation (< 100 MW) in certain locations could be beneficial to improving the voltage profile in the area and potentially deferring transmission reinforcements.
+Even with the on-going reinforcement plans for Dane County, smaller-scale generation in certain locations could be beneficial to improving the voltage profile in the area and potentially deferring transmission reinforcements.
 Stability analysis would need to be conducted to ensure stable operation of such generation.

 Similarly, the southeast portion of Zone 3 is heavily loaded and will require transmission reinforcements in the future to ensure reliable operation.
 Small-scale generation in certain locations could be beneficial to changing power flow patterns and improving the voltage profile in the area.
 Generation studies completed in the southwest corner of the state have demonstrated that sighting large amounts of generation in rural areas may require substantial upgrades to the transmission system to ensure reliable operation.